Best Rat Traps for Home (2026): 5 Picks Compared

 What’s the best trap for an attic infestation?

-The Goodnature Smart Trap is purpose-built for this — you set it once, get phone notifications, and don’t have to climb up to check every day.
-For a smaller attic problem, a 6-pack of Victor M326 placed along rafters and near insulation edges works well too.
+For hard-to-check attic areas, the Goodnature Smart Trap is the specialty option — you set it up, get phone notifications, and avoid climbing up to inspect every day.
+For many attic problems, a 6-pack of Victor M326 placed along rafters and near insulation edges is the better-value starting point.

 Should I use traps or poison?